dell/csm-docs/content/docs/csidriver/upgradation/drivers/powerstore.md

 Description: Upgrade PowerStore CSI driver
 ---

-You can upgrade the CSI Driver for Dell PowerStore using Helm or Dell CSI Operator.
+You can upgrade the CSI Driver for Dell PowerStore using Helm.

 ## Update Driver from v2.5 to v2.5.1 using Helm